Row-Column Mirror Symmetry for Colored Torus Knot Homology: Introduction

 The resulting Laurent polynomial can be shown to be independent of choice of $\beta$ and marked points; up to normalization, this is the colored HOMFLYPT polynomial $f^{\lambda_1, \dots, \lambda_r}(\mathcal{L})$.

-Colored HOMFLYPT homology is obtained from a categorification of this procedure akin to the process introduced in \cite{CK12} for the $\mathfrak{sl}_2$ case of Khovanov homology.
+Colored HOMFLYPT homology is obtained from a categorification of this cabling and insertion process, as outlined in e.g. \cite{CK12} for the $\mathfrak{sl}_2$ case of Khovanov homology and \cite{Cau17} for a different variation of colored HOMFLYPT homology.
 Most of the required technology is provided by the Rouquier complex and Hoschschild cohomology mentioned above; the cabling procedure proceeds exactly as in the decategorified case.
 What remains is to identify a categorified analog of the Young symmetrizers $p_\lambda$.
-These \textit{categorified projectors} are semi-infinite complexes $P_{\lambda} \in \mathcal{K}^-(SBim_n)$ of Soergel bimodules.
-That the family of Young symmetrizers $p_{\lambda}$ form an orthogonal decomposition of the identity in $H_n$ by idempotents has a corresponding property in $\mathcal{K}^-(SBim_n)$; we refer the interested reader to (\cite{EH17a}, \cite{EH17b}) for details.
-As a consequence, the complexes $P_{\lambda}$ enjoy certain idempotency and centrality properties that enable a coherent, choice-independent construction of colored homology theories $HHH_{\lambda}$ by exactly the categorical analog of the procedure described above.
-In the language of \cite{Hog17}, we say $P_{\lambda}$ are \textit{(co)unital idempotents}.
+These \textit{categorified projectors} are semi-infinite complexes $P_{\lambda} \in K^-(SBim_n)$ of Soergel bimodules.
+The family of Young symmetrizers $\{p_{\lambda}\}$ are idempotent, pairwise orthogonal, and add to the identity element of $H_n$; the family of projectors $\{P_{\lambda}\}$ enjoy similar categorical properties in $K^-(SBim_n)$.
+We refer the interested reader to (\cite{EH17a}, \cite{EH17b}) for details.
+In particular, the complexes $P_{\lambda}$ enjoy certain idempotency and centrality properties that enable a coherent, choice-independent construction of colored homology theories $HHH_{\lambda}$ by exactly the categorical analog of the procedure described above.

 In this work, we deal with the cases in which $\lambda = (n)$ is a single row partition and $\lambda = (1^n)$ a single column partition; we refer to these as \textit{row-colored} and \textit{column-colored} homology, respectively.
-For $\mathcal{K}$ a colored knot, we label the corresponding homology theories $HHH_{\text{Sym}^n}(\mathcal{K})$ and $HHH_{\bigwedge^n}(\mathcal{K})$ to highlight the connection with the corresponding representations.
-The corresponding categorical categorified projectors in the setting of HOMFLYPT homology were first constructed and studied by Hogancamp in \cite{Hog18} in the case of $P_{(n)}$ and by Abel-Hogancamp\footnote{In fact we work primarily with the dual projector $P^\vee_{(1^n)}$ for reasons explained below.} in \cite{AH17} in the case of $P_{(1^n)}$.
+For $\mathcal{L}$ a colored link, we label the corresponding homology theories $HHH_{\text{Sym}^n}(\mathcal{L})$ and $HHH_{\bigwedge^n}(\mathcal{L})$ to highlight the connection with the corresponding representations.
+The corresponding categorified projectors in the setting of HOMFLYPT homology were first constructed and studied by Hogancamp in \cite{Hog18} in the case of $P_{(n)}$ and by Abel-Hogancamp\footnote{In fact we work primarily with the dual projector $P^\vee_{(1^n)}$ for reasons explained below.} in \cite{AH17} in the case of $P_{(1^n)}$.
 The projectors $P_{\lambda}$ were constructed for general $\lambda$ by Elias-Hogancamp in (\cite{EH17a}, \cite{EH17b}).

 To formulate a plausible mirror symmetry conjecture for this colored homology package again requires either reduction or $y$-ification.
 We concern ourselves with $y$-ified homology in this work; we precisely formulate the mirror symmetry conjecture of interest to us below.